hmc-cs111-spring2023/cs111-hw3-AdamrBeckwith/free-1.md

 experience like now?
 What would their experience be like if you could help them?_

+- Specifically, easily accessing average results and expected values that requires limited statistical knowledge (such as jargon).
+Currently most values when game designing can be calculated directed (especially simple ones) but more complex results (and expected value) is less obvious and usually just guessed.
+Ideally with this you could load up a python doc, or use a exterior DSL to quickly throw together expect value and results cleanly.

 ### Why a language?

 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

+- Unlike other tools, it should be a DSL specifically to utilize If -else terminology and useful ness.
+If I roll a 1, and a series of actions occur, then I want this dsl to account for that.

 ### Why you?

 _What excites you about this idea?
 How did you come up with it?_

+Im a big Game Designer (ttrpg).
+It would help me do the things i want to do specifically.
+Honestly the more interesting question is if it would help anyone else.

 ### Domain

 _Describe the project's domain in five words._

+Game Design result analysis

 ### Interface (syntax)